statgenetics/mendelprob/README.md

 ## Probability Calculation

-`mendel_prob` function can be used to determine the probability of detecting a minimum number of families or unrelated cases with pathogenic variants in the same gene or the probability of detecting genes with pathogenic variants in different data types, for example, identifying a variant in a minimum of one family which can establish linkage and at least two additional families regardless of size.
+`mendel_prob` function can be used to determine the probability of detecting a minimum number of probands with pathogenic variants in the same gene or the probability of detecting genes with pathogenic variants in different data types, for example, identifying a variant with at least one proband being a member of a family which can establish linkage.

 Examples: